hugohfsouza/PRAnalyzer/README.md

 # PRAnalyzer

 ## What is it?
-**PRAnalyzer** is a component written in python capable of analyzing each line changed in a Pull Request.
-Based on this analysis it is possible to define whether the altered line is:
+**PRAnalyzer** is a component written in python capable of analyzing each changed line in a Pull Request for the following languages: Python, JAVA, C, C+, C#, Javascript and Ruby.

-- functions
-	- removed
-	- added
+## Identification already implemented
 - tests
-	- removed
-	- added
-- class
-	- removed
-	- added
-- code
 	- removed
 	- added
 - imports